Skip to main content

 Ed-Fi Alliance's Mission

-The Ed-Fi Data Standard enables data interoperability across K–12 states, districts, and vendors through four pillars:
+The Ed-Fi Data Standard enables data interoperability across K–12 states, districts, and vendors through three pillars:

 Impact